aex351/home-assistant-neerslag-app/README.md

 ## 1a.
 Install via HACS (recommended)
 This is the recommended option and also allows for easy updates.
-1) Find this repository in HACS and click install;
+1) Find this repository in HACS and click install
+2) Restart Home Assistant and clear the browser cache;
-2) Add the Neerslag App as an Integration in Home Assistant (config/integration);
+3) Add the Neerslag App as an Integration in Home Assistant `(menu: settings -> integrations)`;
-3) Restart Home Assistant (optional).
+4) Restart Home Assistant and clear the browser cache (optional).

 For updates go to the Community Store (HACS) and click update.